 A child does not want to get on a school bus and has stomach problems.
 The insightful parent helps the child identify his fears.
 The insightful child learns to cope and resolve the fears.
 The child lacking in self-insight develops increased physical complaints.

-When we have an injured worker, we look for emotional conflicts which could be increasing (or even causing) his physical complaints.
+When we have a patient in pain, we also look for emotional conflicts which could be increasing (or even causing) his physical complaints.

 As you are aware, patients who convert their emotional conflicts into physical symptoms are said to be somatizing.
 When they fully understand and can resolve these emotional conflicts, they have no need for the physical symptoms to serve as a partial solution.